seomoz/interpol/README.md

 Let's look at this YAML file, point-by-point:

 * `name` can be anything you want.
 Each endpoint should have a different name.
 Interpol uses it in schema validation error messages.
+It is also used by the documentation app.
 * `route` defines the sinatra route for this endpoint.
 Note that while Interpol::StubApp supports any sinatra route, Interpol::ResponseSchemaValidator (which has to find a matching endpoint definition from the request path), only